Trip to Saaremaa Island

 Day 1, Friday

 Early morning (8am), we welcome you with home-made muffins and we say goodbye to Tallinn.
 We drive to Virtsu and we take the ferry from here to the third biggest island of Estonia – Muhu.
 On the short ferry ride (around 30 minutes) you can enjoy the view and start to feel the island atmosphere.
 On Muhu island we drive trough the central village Liiva and go to visit the open air museum of Muhu.
-We’ll have picnic with hot tea and some traditional cookies from Estonia here and we continue to discover the area.
-By lunchtime we arrive to Kuressaare, we check in to our hotel and have lunch here.
-After lunch, we go to discover the capital of Saaremaa – its fortress area and the old town.
+We’ll have picnic with hot soup, tea and some traditional cookies from Estonia here and we continue to discover the area.
+In the afternoon we arrive to Kuressaare, we check in to our hotel and after some moments, we go to discover the capital of Saaremaa – its fortress area and the old town.
 We will advise you where to find restaurant or grocery store for dinner and how to spend your free evening here.

 Day 2, Saturday